Rudolf Bayer

 Rudolf Bayer (born 3 March 1939) is a German computer scientist.

-He is professor emeritus of Informatics at the Technical University of Munich where he had been employed since 1972.
-He is noted for inventing three data sorting structures: the B-tree (with Edward M. McCreight), the UB-tree (with Volker Markl) and the red–black tree.
+He is a professor emeritus of Informatics at the Technical University of Munich where he has been employed since 1972.
+He is noted for inventing three data sorting structures: the B-tree (with Edward M. McCreight), the UB-tree (with Volker Markl) and the Red–black tree.

 Bayer is a recipient of 2001 ACM SIGMOD Edgar F. Codd Innovations Award.
 In 2005 he was elected as a fellow of the Gesellschaft für Informatik.